SuffolkLITLab/docassemble-GithubFeedbackForm/README.md

     parameters to the `github_repo` if you want feedback links to work from the docassemble playground.

 4. Optionally, create your own feedback.yml file.
-It should look like this, with whatever customizations you choose:
+If you want a custom feedback.yml, it should look like this, with whatever customizations you choose:

 ```yaml
 include: